Here are the usage constraints and other service limits for the Azure Active Directory (Azure AD) service.

-There's no limit to the number of applications that can be seen in the Access Panel per user.
-This applies to users assigned licenses for Azure AD Premium or the Enterprise Mobility Suite.
+There's no limit to the number of applications that can be seen in the Access Panel per user regardless of assigned licenses.

 A maximum of 1,000 rows can be viewed or downloaded in any report.
 Any additional data is truncated.